 Be sure to get the right length for your height, and weight for your body weight.

 Get one with a cover, so you don't have to wash it instead of the blanket, which might break the beads.

-On the other hand, it makes getting in and out of bed, and changing position, considerably more difficult.
+On the other hand, it made getting in and out of bed, and changing position, considerably more difficult.

 This works for some people, and not for others.

-I use it, on the recommendation of my neurologist.
+I take it before bed, on the recommendation of my neurologist.